visit/slate/source/index.html.md

 ### Query Parameters

-Parameter | Default | Description
+Parameter | Description
 --------- | ------- | -----------
-pageSize | none | Should be a page size lower than 50 and greater than 0.
+pageSize | Should be a page size lower than 50 and greater than 0.

 <aside class="notice">